EXPENSES • 31 MARCH 2025 • 7 MIN READ

 Definitely not claimable

-Many people believe some of the expenses below are business related.
+Many people believe some of the expenses below are business-related.
 But in reality, they aren’t!

-- Drawings
+- Dividends

 - Doctor and medical bills